Crasader/Runners-Laravel/docs/app/9_notifications.md

 ];
 ```

-## Retriving logs
+## Retrieving logs

 After this manipulations, all the events will be logged in the logs table.
-You can retrieve logs for a specific model by accesing the polymorphic relation you added below.
+You can retrieve logs for a specific model by accessing the polymorphic relation you added below.
-Example to retrive runs logs.
+Example to retrieve runs logs.

 ```php
 $run = Run::first();